|Building on a Legacy of Excellence|

 In 2002, Sonoma County passed the bond Measure A, which provided funds for many infrastructure and technology projects at SRJC.
 IT, through the recommendations of the Institutional Technology Group (ITG), has used a portion of these funds to purchase new and replacement equipment for the faculty and staff.
 The ITG has set up a process to request equipment funded by this bond.

-Login to request equipment and view your equipment request status - use your SRJC username and password.
+Visit the IT Purchasing Page to request equipment and view your equipment request status.

 The ITG uses several factors to determine if a replacement computer will be prioritized.
 These are just a few of the many factors that are used.

 Approved computers will be ordered, processed, inventoried, and imaged.
 Therefore, it can still be up to several months before the computers will be available for installation.